 Win limits can be useful in certain circumstances for some people.
 For example, people who seldom gamble will oftentimes quit when they’re ahead.
 For them, gambling isn’t fun or they don’t like risking their money.
 They usually play simply because their spouse or friend plays.
 Suppose your company sends you and a colleague to Vegas for a training class.
 After class, you talk your friend into stopping at the craps table for a few minutes.
 Your friend has no clue how to play the game, but he plays anyway because he’s not yet ready to go back to his room.
 You tell him, “Just do what I do and you’ll be fine.”
 The shooter has a fairly decent roll that lasts 15 minutes.
 Your friend counts his chips and finds he’s $45 ahead.
 He then says, “Thanks, that was fun, but I’m walking away.”
 A win limit (or a win of any amount) makes sense for this type of gambler.

-Remember, always set a loss limit for each session, but evaluate your circumstances before setting a win limit.
+Remember, familiarize yourself with the craps rules and always set a loss limit for each session, but evaluate your circumstances before setting a win limit.
 Loss limits keep you out of trouble, but win limits can sometimes defeat the whole reason you’re playing craps (such as during the occasional Vegas vacation as described above).

 You can now head over to the table of contents to find more great content.